Quick Introduction to Deep Learning

 └─────────────┘

-This is the core pattern of the entire course.
+This is the core pattern of the most of the course.

 Every model we study takes DNA sequence as input and predicts a biological output.